UPPRESSO: Untraceable and Unlinkable Privacy-PREserving Single Sign-On Services: Introduction

-The remainder is organized as follows.
-Section \ref{sec:background} presents the background and related works.
-The identity dilemma of privacy-preserving SSO is analyzed in Section \ref{sec:challenge}, and Section \ref{sec:UPPRESSO} presents the detailed designs of UPPRESSO.
-The properties of security and privacy are analyzed in Section \ref{sec:analysis}.
-We explain the prototype implementation and experimental evaluations in Section \ref{sec:implementation}, and discuss some extended issues in Section \ref{sec:discussion}.
+We present the background and related works in Section \ref{sec:background} and the identity-transformation approach in Section \ref{sec:challenge}, followed by the detailed designs in Section \ref{sec:UPPRESSO}.
+Security and privacy are analyzed in Section \ref{sec:analysis}.
+We explain the prototype implementation and evaluations in Section \ref{sec:implementation}, and discuss extended issues in Section \ref{sec:discussion}.
 Section \ref{sec:conclusion} concludes this work.